Affordable Dental Care for Seniors: A Guide to Getting the Care You Need

 Dentistry, including copays and deductibles, qualifies as an approved FSA expense.2 These deductions are tax-free, so it’s a financial win-win.
 This type of fund is excellent, especially if an updated pair of dentures or extensive dental work is needed soon.
 FSAs are typically on an annual “use it or lose it” basis, so be sure to properly estimate how much dental care you’ll need during the current benefit year.

-If you live in an area with a dental school, you may be able to receive the same services your dentist offers at a fraction of the cost.
-Universities with dental schools or dental hygiene programs can provide comprehensive oral health services without the staggering costs of private dental care.
-That means access to essential dentistry without the hassle of dental insurance or financing plans.
+If you live in an area with a dental school, you may be able to receive the same services your dentist offers for much less.
+Universities with dental schools or dental hygiene programs often provide comprehensive oral health services without the staggering costs of private dental care.
+That means you can access essential dental care without the hassle of dental insurance or financing plans.

-Keep in mind, you may need to go through a dental screening process (sometimes several appointments) before treatment is provided.
+Keep in mind that you may need to go through a dental screening process (sometimes several appointments) before you receive treatment.
 If you only need a routine checkup and cleaning, you may be able to book this service directly with the dental hygiene department.
 Keep your calendar flexible – you might have to wait a few months for an appointment, and the time slots may be limited.
 Each school is different, so contact them for a breakdown of their services, pricing, and availability.

 Pro Tip: These 10 free or low-cost dental care options for seniors help keep those pearly whites in tip-top shape without breaking the bank.